Skip to main content

 What the current rule requires

-The current rule requires covered entities to implement "procedures for verifying that a person or entity seeking access to electronic protected health information is the one claimed" (45 CFR § 164.312(d)).
+The current rule requires covered entities to "[i]mplement procedures to verify that a person or entity seeking access to electronic protected health information is the one claimed" (45 CFR § 164.312(d)).1

-Even under the current rule, OCR has included MFA gaps in its enforcement findings.
-The 2026 rule change simply eliminates the option to argue otherwise.
+Even under the current rule, OCR has included authentication and MFA gaps in its enforcement findings.
+The proposed change would name MFA directly, leaving far less room to argue the point.

 What the proposed rule requires